 You need to keep in mind that the Market Penetrator believes the market is massive.
-The Market Penetrator also believes that no amount of intelligence can ever provide him or her with all of the openings in the market.
-The Market Penetrator believes the best way to learn of new openings beyond those he or she already have is to be constantly taking the pulse of the market.
-For this reason, as firms interview his or her candidates, new openings are developed for candidates who that recruiter works with later.
-Ironically, Market Penetrators typically have the most real openings.
+The Market Penetrator also believes that no amount of intelligence can ever provide it with all of the openings in the market.
+The Market Penetrator believes the best way to learn of new openings beyond those they already have is to be constantly taking the pulse of the market.
+For this reason, as firms interview their candidates they develop new openings for candidates who they work with later.
+Ironically, Market Penetrator's typically have the most real openings.

-(iii) They are giving the candidate the broadest possible choice of opportunities to make an educated decision about where they might work; and
+(iii) They are giving the candidate the broadest possible choice of opportunities to make an educated decision about where they might work; and,

 The Market Penetrator is able to give their candidate a broad range of choices of where to work.
-In a given city, there may be over 25 places where a candidate could potentially work and some candidates are likely to be more comfortable in some of these places than others.
-By giving their candidates so many potential options, the candidate the Market Penetrator represents may actually have a more fulfilling career. (iv) Market Penetrators approach firms that other recruiters are not approaching and therefore their candidates have a better opportunity of employment due to less competition
+In a given city, there may be over 25 places where a candidate could potentially work.
+Each hiring organization is different and some candidates are likely to be more comfortable in some hiring organizations than others.
+By giving their candidates so many potential options and choices, the candidate the Market Penetrator represents may actually have a more fulfilling career.

+(iv) The Market Penetrator approaches firms that other recruiters are not approaching and therefore their candidates have a better opportunity of employment due to less competition

 Because the Market Penetrator is approaching firms that other recruiters may not, there may be less competition for these jobs.
 Accordingly, the Market Penetrator's candidates may be more likely to be hired.
-The Disadvantages